 I can’t believe it!
 It’s already week 3 of the One Room Challenge makeover of my master bathroom!

 In case you’re joining in for the first time, the One Room Challenge is a 6-week event (put on by Linda at Calling It Home) where a whole bunch of designers are crazy enough to agree to makeover a room in 6 weeks and post their progress every week.
 If you missed them, you can see where I started in week 1 HERE, and see the design plan in week 2 HERE.
 Or if you want to skip ahead, you can see week 4 HERE, week 5 HERE and the reveal in week 6 HERE.

 In every makeover, it seems there is always (at least) one week where things don’t go according to plan (commonly referred to as The Week From Hell).
 This week was that week for my bathroom makeover.

-So my goal for this week was to get the floor tiles installed, which (as you may have guessed) did not happen.
+My goal for this week was to get the floor tiles installed, which (as you may have guessed) did not happen.

-The problem was that whenever my mother and I install something, we want it to last…so we always do a very good job of making sure everything is firmly attached.
-And to our credit, the things we make don’t fall apart :)
+The problem was that whenever my mother and I install something, we want it to last.
+So we always do a very good job of making sure everything is firmly attached.
+And to our credit, the things we make don’t fall apart 🙂

 However, my mother and I installed the blue and white tile floor that was in my bathroom originally…